Semi-discrete unbalanced optimal transport and quantization: Unbalanced quantization

 and so $Z=0$, $r=-\infty$.
 For $s < 0$,

-\end{example} \begin{remark} $\EDens(z)$ can be interpreted as energy density associated with a regular triangular lattice with point density $z$ (that is, each Voronoi cell occupies an area of $1/z$).
+\end{example} \begin{remark}[Bounds in terms of cell problem] $\EDens(z)$ can be interpreted as energy density associated with a regular triangular lattice with point density $z$ (that is, each Voronoi cell occupies an area of $1/z$).
 The energy of such a lattice with $M$ cells with total area $|\Omega|$ will be given by $\EDens(M/|\Omega|) \cdot |\Omega|$.
 Taking into account the scaling factor $\varepsilon$, we can restate the bounds \eqref{eq:QuantizationLowerBound} and \eqref{eq:QuantizationUpperBound} as